-Coaching ADHD Moms
+Coaching ADHD Adults

 No one ever said parenting was easy, but the challenges are multiplied exponentially when a woman has ADHD - a lifelong challenge which makes parenting, and adulting, that much tougher.
 And if you add in the genetic factor, it's likely that as an ADHD mom, you probably have at least one kid similarly afflicted.

 remind them to hand in assignments on time